scnr/book/src/interfaces/web/index.md

 # Web UI

-The Pro interface allows you to easily run, manage and schedule scans and their results via an intuitive web interface.
+The WebUI allows you to easily run, manage and schedule scans and their results via an intuitive web interface.

 ## Boot-up